 While Canterbury is considered small compared to some English towns and cities, there is no shortage of museums and galleries on par with the best in the world.

-Or, if you want to take in breathtaking traditional British scenery, a boat tour along the River Stour will provide stunning views of peaceful green gardens and flower-filled meadows.
+If you want to take in the traditional British scenery, a boat tour along the River Stour will provide stunning views of peaceful green gardens and flower-filled meadows.

 A guided walking tour of Canterbury starts from as little as 15 pounds, but if you’d rather travel on your own time, bus and tram passes are available throughout the day for only 3 pounds.